 Adult size: Males 5 1/2 inches (14 cm) and Females 4 inches (10 cm)

 Haplochromis (Paralabidochromis) chilotes has a wide distribution throughout Lake Victoria and the various locations have different coloration.

-Personal notes: I received nine Haplochromis (Paralabidochromis) chilotes in May of 2011 and then another six a couple months later.
+Personal notes: I received nine Paralabidochromis chilotes in May of 2011 and then another six a couple months later.
 I have the variant from around Zue Island off the coast of Tanzania.
 The coloration reminds me of my rock kribensis quite a bit showing a checkerboard pattern and a bit of red on the males behind the gills.
 This is a very peaceful cichlid although male on male aggression does occur frequently.
 They don't seem to be very territorial.
-I haven't determined the sex ratio just yet but it appears that I have a very female heavy colony as I've only seen one male color up thus far.
+They turned out to be 3 males and 12 females (I think).
+I thought I had only one male until he died and then another I thought was a female showed male coloration.